How to Grow, Care and Propagate String of Buttons Plant (Crassula perforata)

 Temperature and Humidity

-Average warmth between 15-260C is ideal for String of Buttons Plant.
-Keep it away from cold draughts like windy doors and window, air conditioning units and others as they can cause leaf drop.
+Average warmth of 15-260C is ideal for String of Buttons Plant.
+Keep it away from cold drafts like windy doors and window, air conditioning units and others as they can cause leaf drop.

 Potting Soil